wogns3623/random_things/opengl/src/tutorials/03_shader_basics/README.md

 Fragment shader must define output variable with vec4 cause it need to generate final output color rgba

+## Uniforms

+Another way to pass data from application(on cpu) to shader(on gpu)

+Unlike input variables, uniform variables are unique per shader program object

+- Thus, uniform variables can be accessed any shaders at any stages in shader program

+And keep their value until they are reset or update

+You only need to define a uniform variable in the shader that will use it

+- If you declare a uniform that isn't used anywhere in shader, GLSL compiler will silently remove that variable from output witch may cause various issues

 ## Variable type

 Contain basic C types(int, float, double, uint...)